Breaking the Fourth Wall (WandaVision): Plot

 In a late 2000s setting, Wanda Maximoff decides to have a day to herself.
 Agnes agrees to babysit Billy and Tommy and takes them to her house.
 Vision wakes up in a circus run by S.W.O.R.D. agents who are under Maximoff's spell.
 He finds Darcy Lewis, frees her from the spell, and learns about his death and the events that led to the current situation from her.
 Maximoff sees various parts of her house constantly reverting to prior iterations from older 'episodes' and is unable to control them.
 Vision and Lewis's journey back to his house is continuously interrupted at a junction point, leading Vision to assume that Maximoff is preventing him from returning home.
 However, he also realizes that his wife needs him and flies the rest of the way, leaving Lewis behind.

 Outside Westview, Monica Rambeau and Jimmy Woo meet with S.W.O.R.D. personnel who are loyal to Rambeau's late mother rather than Director Tyler Hayward and obtain a vehicle that should be able to cross the barrier.
 The mission is unsuccessful, as half of the vehicle transforms into a truck.
 Rambeau decides to enter herself, since she has already passed through the boundary twice.
 She passes through the static wall and emerges with glowing eyes and having gained powers.
 She goes to warn Maximoff about Hayward.
 Maximoff does not believe her and attacks, but Rambeau can withstand her assault due to her new powers.
 Their confrontation is interrupted by Agnes, who asks Rambeau to leave and takes Maximoff to her house.

 Agnes tells Maximoff that the twins are in the basement, but when Maximoff goes to look for them, she finds a mysterious lair.
 Trapping Maximoff, Agnes reveals herself as Agatha Harkness, a powerful witch.
-She shows Maximoff a vision of her manipulating events, revealing that she killed Sparky and sent "Pietro Maximoff" to Maximoff, which is presented as a new fictional program called Agatha All Along.
+She shows Maximoff a vision of her manipulating events, revealing that she killed Sparky and sent "Pietro Maximoff" to Wanda, which is presented as a new fictional program called Agatha All Along.
 In a mid-credits scene, Rambeau discovers Harkness's lair but is caught by "Pietro".

 A commercial during the WandaVision program advertises Nexus anti-depression drugs.